Krayfighter/flark/README.md

 Firstly, the shape of a platform is described by x, y, width and height.
-It is Important to note that the y axis grows downward which is normal for screen coordinates, but may be counterintuitive at first.
+It is Important to note that the height of all objects grows downards since the world is in screen coordinates.
+In the level file format, the y coordinates are inverted so that positive y goes upwards for convenience.

 \<platform definition\>x\<int\>;y\<int\>;w\<int\>;h\<int\>;